Mississippi GOP hopefuls decry federal spending, regulations

 The six GOP candidates in the 3rd District spoke Wednesday night in Jackson at a forum sponsored by Americans For Prosperity, a group promoting free markets and limited government.

+Dunn repeatedly praised President Donald Trump and said he doesn't need another lawyer in Congress.
+She said Mississippi should not send a career politician or lawyer to Washington: "Who better to drain the swamp than someone who has never been part of it?"

+Tate said programs such as Medicaid and government food assistance hurt people.
+She advocated cuts in such programs and said: "Once the poor are freed up and released from that bondage, we'll see a renaissance."

-State Democratic Party chairman Bobby Moak says "the only prosperity they are interested in is their own."
+State Democratic Party chairman Bobby Moak criticized the sponsor of Wednesday's forum, saying that "the only prosperity they are interested in is their own."
 Two Democrats and a Reform Party candidate were not invited to take part.

-Americans For Prosperity state director Russ Latino says the Republican event was to help voters see differences among a half dozen candidates in the June 5 primary.
-He says another forum later might include other parties.
+Americans For Prosperity state director Russ Latino said the Republican event was to help voters see differences among a half dozen candidates in the June 5 primary.
+A runoff, if needed, would be June 26.
+He said another forum later might include other parties.

 The general election is Nov.
 6.